Melting Point of Plastics | The Basic Guide

 Tips on How to Safely Melt Plastic

-Allow melted plastic to cool before handling it.
+5. Allow melted plastic to cool naturally before touching or reshaping.

 Conclusion